Count Me In! Story of change

 In 2018 the Indian Minister of Women and Children’s Development introduced the new Trafficking for Persons Bill, which failed to make a clear distinction between the victims of sexual exploitation or human trafficking and persons who voluntarily choose to sell sex for a living, thereby criminalising all adult sex work.

-The National Network of Sex Workers (NNSW), a CMI! partner of Mama Cash, ADARSHA, a CMI! partner of Red Umbrella Fund (RUF), and the All India Network of Sex Workers (AINSW), a CMI! partner of both RUF and CREA, mobilised to ensure that the voices of sex workers, and those of other social movements affected by the bill, were heard.
+An anonymous group, a CMI! partner of Mama Cash, ADARSHA, a CMI! partner of Red Umbrella Fund (RUF), and the All India Network of Sex Workers (AINSW), a CMI! partner of both RUF and CREA, mobilised to ensure that the voices of sex workers, and those of other social movements affected by the bill, were heard.

 Their advocacy went beyond local and national levels, bringing the issue to international attention and meeting with representatives of UN bodies, including the ILO, UN Women, and UNAIDS.
-During an anti-trafficking and sex work meeting between funders and activists held in Bangkok in February 2018, two sex workers from NNSW presented their work and shared the negative effects of anti-trafficking policies in India.
+During an anti-trafficking and sex work meeting between funders and activists held in Bangkok in February 2018, two sex workers from one of the groups presented their work and shared the negative effects of anti-trafficking policies in India.
 Advocacy efforts directed at UN bodies were also effective.
 In July 2018, the Office of the High Commissioner for Human Rights issued a statement, which urged the Indian Parliament to revise the bill in accordance with human rights law and in consultation with civil society organisations, UN agencies and other relevant actors.
 The statement reinforced the analysis of the sex workers’ organisations, which was that the bill “could lead to the blanket criminalisation of activities that do not necessarily relate to trafficking” and “conflate sex work with trafficking for the purpose of sexual exploitation” and the “criminalisation of all irregular migrants.”

 Sensing widespread opposition, the Indian government communicated that they would not present the bill, but rather referred it to a Parliamentary Standing Committee for review, consultation and revision.
 Per parliamentary procedure, this bill has lapsed and will have to be reintroduced in the lower house of Parliament, starting the process all over again.
 With this victory behind them, CMI!’s partners continue to speak out and convey their message: “Nothing about Us, Without US”.
 In the words of one of the partners: